-Harassment or discrimination on the basis of race, color, national origin, religion, sexual orientation, gender identity, physical or mental disability, age, or any other protected basis, including behavior similar to sexual harassment, is prohibited.
+Prohibited harassment on the basis of race, color, national origin, religion, sexual orientation, physical or mental disability, age, or any other protected basis, includes behavior similar to sexual harassment.

 4. Complaint Procedure

 The Company's complaint procedure provides for an immediate, thorough, and objective investigation of any claim of unlawful or prohibited harassment, appropriate disciplinary action against the individual found to have engaged in prohibited harassment, and appropriate remedies for any victim of harassment.
 A claim of harassment may exist even if the employee has not lost a job or some economic benefit.